TeemuStoat/Memory-Game/README.md

 # Memory-Game
 Memory game created with using mostly JS.
-Heavily inspired by Dev Ed :)
+Inspired by Dev Ed :)